zhaohuic/Docs/docs/Software/index.md

       ================
        - Homepage: https://python.org/
 ```
-If you are unsure about the version, you can also use `module spider Python` to see the different versions of Python and prerequisite modules oto be loaded.
+If you are unsure about the version, you can also use `module spider Python` to see the different versions of Python and prerequisite modules to be loaded.

 ### Load Modules
 To use specific package you need to use `module load` command which modified the environment to load the software package(s).